-To use a smartphone for social networks, watching movies, and games – is ok.
+To use a smartphone for social networks, watching movies, and playing games is ok.
 There is nothing wrong with it.
-But if a teenager tends to spend all the free time holding the device in his hands – it means that something is wrong.
+But if a teenager tends to spend all their free time holding the device in his hands – it means that cell phone addiction is around the corner.
 At this point, you have to find out what attracts your child so much.
 Understanding the reason will help you to find the solution.

 Parental control is an absolute must because it gives you the next opportunities:

 - Always know where your child is.

 - See what apps he uses and how much time he spends using them.

 - Block the ability to install apps you don’t want him to use.

 - Limit app usage and overall screen time.